MattJonesCreation/mattjonescreation.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the app to production using GitHub Pages to do the hosting.<br> It uses the `homepage` field to determine the root URL in the built HTML file.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**